Isabel Quigly

-Biography
+Early life and education

+Quigly was born in Ontaneda, Spain, younger daughter of Richard Quigly, a railway engineer of Irish descent, and his wife Clarice, for whom her elder sister, usually known as "Cita", was named.
+Quigly was named "Elizabeth" by her parents- under this name being registered with British authorities- but the Catholic priest who baptised her insisted Elizabeth was not a real name and named her "Isabel".
+Although initially raised in considerable material comfort- boarding at the exclusive Assumption Convent on Kensington Square in London, accompanied by her beloved Spanish nanny, Tuki- her father was financially ruined; although she and her sister were kept on at the convent with fees waived, they were "made to feel socially inferior".
+Quigly was subsequently educated at Godolphin School, Salisbury and, having "won scholarships from five different bodies", went up to Newnham College, Cambridge.
+She was one of the first cohort of women to be awarded a full degree.

+Career

-She was born in Ontaneda, Spain, and educated at Godolphin School, Salisbury and Newnham College, Cambridge.
-In her early career, she worked for Penguin Books and Red Cross Geneva.
+In her early career, Quigly worked for Penguin Books and Red Cross Geneva.
 Between 1956 and 1966, she was film critic of The Spectator.
 She served as literary editor of The Tablet from 1985 to 1997.
 She also contributed to numerous journals and newspapers, and served on the jury of various literary prizes including the Booker Prize jury in 1986.

 In 1953, her first book, and only novel, The Eye of Heaven, was published.
 Other books include The Heirs of Tom Brown: The English School Story and Charlie Chaplin: Early Comedies.
-She has also translated more than 100 books from Italian, Spanish and French.
+She also translated more than 100 books from Italian, Spanish and French.
 Her most notable translations are Silvano Ceccherini's The Transfer, for which, in 1967, she won the John Florio Prize, and Giorgio Bassani's The Garden of the Finzi-Continis.
 According to Robin Healey's Twentieth-Century Italian Literature in English Translation, Quigly was one of the top 10 translators of Italian literature of the last 70 years, alongside Archibald Colquhoun, Patrick Creagh, Angus Davidson, Frances Frenaye, Stuart Hood, Eric Mosbacher, Raymond Rosenthal, Bernard Wall and William Weaver.